anthonyjoeseph/react-fp-ts-router/README.md

 ## Router

-Represents the current route as an [ADT](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf) and safely manages arbitrary routing state.
+Represents the current route in state as an [ADT](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf) and safely manages arbitrary routing state.

 Uses [history](https://github.com/ReactTraining/history#readme) under the hood.